Learning Technologies Leadership Institute

 Proud to bring inspirational speakers from across Australia and New Zealand

-Deputy Vice Chancellor Education and Equity, Murdoch University
+Deputy Vice Chancellor Education, University of Technology Sydney

 Pro Vice-Chancellor Learning and Teaching, Macquarie University